KodeKenobi/tuesday/README.md

 ### Key Components

-- `AuthContext`: Global authentication state
-- `DashboardLayout`: Main navigation and layout
+- **DashboardLayout**: Main layout with sidebar navigation
+- **CreateTicketModal**: Modal for creating new tickets
+- **TicketDetailModal**: Modal for viewing ticket details
-- Status management with role-based permissions
+- **KanbanBoard**: Drag-and-drop ticket management
-- Responsive design with mobile support
+- **AuthContext**: Global authentication state

 ## 📝 Notes

-This is a test project designed to evaluate:
+- This is intentionally a "dirt simple" MVP for testing purposes

-- Code structure and organization
-- UI/UX implementation
+- No complex features like descriptions, comments, attachments, or activity logs
-- Basic CRUD operations
+- Focus is on clean code structure and basic CRUD operations
-- Role-based access control
-- State management
-- API design
+- UI design follows modern dark theme patterns

-The system intentionally keeps features minimal to focus on core functionality and clean implementation.

-🧪 Test the Login
-You can now test the login functionality without any React errors:
-For User Dashboard:
-Email: test@example.com
-Password: password123
-For Client Dashboard:
-Email: client@example.com
-Password: password123
+- All authentication is cookie-based for simplicity

+## 🎯 Acceptance Criteria

+- ✅ Clean login system with User and Client roles
+- ✅ User dashboard showing tickets
+- ✅ Ability to create tickets with just title, client, and status
+- ✅ Ability to create clients
+- ✅ Client dashboard to see their tickets
+- ✅ Clients can mark tickets Complete or Needs Revisions
+- ✅ 5 statuses with basic transitions
+- ✅ No metrics, no notifications